Skip to content

 Labels

-A-io Area: `std::io`, `std::fs`, `std::net` and `std::path` C-tracking-issue Category: A tracking issue for an RFC or an unstable feature.
-D-newcomer-roadblock Diagnostics: Confusing error or lint; hard to understand for new users. disposition-merge This issue / PR is in PFCP or FCP with a disposition to merge it. finished-final-comment-period The final comment period is finished for this PR / Issue.
+A-io Area: `std::io`, `std::fs`, `std::net` and `std::path` C-tracking-issue Category: An issue tracking the progress of sth. like the implementation of an RFC D-newcomer-roadblock Diagnostics: Confusing error or lint; hard to understand for new users. disposition-merge This issue / PR is in PFCP or FCP with a disposition to merge it. finished-final-comment-period The final comment period is finished for this PR / Issue.
 T-libs-api Relevant to the library API team, which will review and decide on the PR/issue.

 Projects